#LiveMusic

 Premium Ticket Options

-All concerts and shows offer rush seating.
-For those looking for an enhanced experience, we have three Premium Ticket options are available.
-Click on the links below for more details.
+For those looking for an enhanced experience, we have three Premium Ticket options available.
+Click/tap the Learn More button below for more information regarding these tickets.

 Lawnchairs are not permitted in the SaskTel Grandstand.
 However, accessible seating is available for those with mobility aids, along with one companion.
 Please speak to a staff member at the gate for assistance and directions.